 Metcalfe’s Law was originally presented in 1980 by Robert Metcalfe, describing “compatible communicating devices”.
 The theory was later refined in 1993 by George Gilder, referring to Ethernet.
-In its basic form, Metcalfe’s Law states that the value of a telecommunications network is is proportional to the square of the number of connected users of the system (n²), or n(n − 1)/2, where n equals to number of nodes.
+In its basic form, Metcalfe’s Law states that the value of a telecommunications network is proportional to the square of the number of connected users of the system (n²), or n(n − 1)/2, where n equals the number of nodes.
 The formula n(n − 1)/2 is proportional to n² asymptotically.

-Metcalfe’s Law has been successfully used for evaluating valuation of FAANG technology-related stocks and internet usage in general.
+Metcalfe’s Law has been successfully used for evaluating the valuation of FAANG technology-related stocks and internet usage in general.
 Metcalfe’s Law can be divided into original and generalized formulas:

 A. Original Metcalfe’s Law: NV ~ n².

 As mentioned above, Metcalfe’s Law states that the value of a network is proportional to the square of the number of participants in the network.
 The following chart exploits a variant of the law with BTCUSD divided by n log n of the number of unspent transaction outputs (UTXO).
 Values are also scaled by 106.

 Metcalfe UTXO indicates a close correlation between BTCUSD and network value during the 2017 retail-based rally.
 However, during 2014 upstream, the indicator was decoupled from BTCUSD and thus significantly higher compared with price.
 During 2019–2020 Metcalfe UTXO would indicate BTCUSD being somewhat overpriced, however, the two have been more correlated towards 2020.

 The following chart mirrors the Metcalfe Ratio, the number of active addresses of the network (squared n²), and bitcoin’s price (BTCUSD).